cmu-mars/cmu-robotics/documents/p2-cp3.md

 ## Test Data

-There are three pieces of information that will be defined pre-test for this challenge problem:
+The following pieces of indormation will be defined pre-test for this challenge problem:

 1. The map, including waypoint locations and locations of lights.
 2. The set of sensors that the robot can use.
 3. The set of software components (nodes) that can be used and perturbed in the test.
 (Note: this is not the full robot configuration, just the parts that are neccessarily visible to perturb during test.)
 4. A set of valid starting configurations that can be used to set up the test.
-5. The utility function to use for adaptation trade-offs.

 The JSON format for these pieces of information are: